AaronWard/covidify/README.md

 This repo is for analysis on the [corona virus / covid-19](https://www.who.int/health-topics/coronavirus) that will extract the latest data and generate reports.
 This repo will be **updated daily**

 #### To-do list
-- I am currently working on some significant updates to this repo, including making this an installable package so some of the results be delayed.

 - checkout the [kanban boards](https://github.com/AaronWard/covid-19-analysis/projects) to see work in progress

 <hr>